zkFL: Zero-Knowledge Proof-based Gradient Aggregation for Federated Learning: Related Work

-\textbf{Zero-Knowledge Proofs.} Zero-knowledge proofs (\ZKPs) have emerged as a revolutionary cryptographic concept that allows one party (the prover) to demonstrate the truth of a statement to another party (the verifier) without revealing any information beyond the statement's validity~\cite{groth2016size}.
-One of the most notable applications of ZKPs is in privacy-preserving authentication, where a user can prove to a aggregator that they know a secret without revealing the secret itself.
-ZKPs have also been applied in other areas, including blockchains~\cite{sasson2014zerocash,wang2022zero}, machine learning~\cite{liu2021zkcnn,weng2023pvcnn,duan2023new} and FL~\cite{burkhalter2021rofl}.
-However, existing research, such as RoFL~\cite{burkhalter2021rofl,li2021privacy}, has predominantly focused on using \ZKPs to address malicious client behaviors or enhance the client privacy, while assuming the existence of a ``honest-but-curious'' (\emph{\emph{i.e.}}, semi-honest) aggregator.
+Zero-knowledge proofs (\ZKPs) have emerged as a revolutionary cryptographic concept that allows one party (the prover) to demonstrate the truth of a statement to another party (the verifier) without revealing any information beyond the statement's validity~\cite{groth2016size, sun2021survey}.
+One of the most notable applications of ZKPs is in privacy-preserving authentication, where a user can prove to an aggregator that they know a secret without revealing the secret itself.
+ZKPs have also been applied in other areas, including blockchains~\cite{sasson2014zerocash,wang2022zero}, machine learning~\cite{liu2021zkcnn,weng2023pvcnn,duan2023new} and FL.

+For instance, Burkhalter \etal introduce RoFL~\cite{DBLP:conf/sp/LycklamaBVKH23}, which is a secure \FL with ZKPs that enables the aggregator to enforce and verify constraints on client updates.
+Zhu \etal propose RiseFL~\cite{zhu2023robust} to ensure input data privacy and integrity from the \FL clients.
+Their approach employs a probabilistic integrity checking mechanism within ZKPs, combined with a hybrid commitment scheme, to enhance system performance effectively Xing \etal propose PZKP-FL~\cite{xing2023zero} which adopts \ZKPs to validate the computation process without disclosing the clients' local data in plaintext.

+However, as shown in Table~\ref{tab:existing-work}, existing research of \ZKPs-based \FL designs~\cite{DBLP:conf/sp/LycklamaBVKH23, zhu2023robust}, has predominantly focused on using \ZKPs to address malicious client behaviors or enhance the client privacy, while assuming the existence of a ``honest-but-curious'' (\emph{i.e.}, semi-honest) aggregator.
 In this work, we break away from this assumption and leverage \ZKPs to ensure the honest aggregation of the centralized aggregator without requiring trust in the aggregator itself.